-- At the start of grade 11, all IB students are enrolled in Managebac, an online program used for all scheduling and the submission of written work.
+- At the start of grade 11, all IB students are enrolled in Managebac, an online platform used for scheduling, the sharing of materials and the submission of written work.
 Students are encouraged to use Managebac to communicate with their teachers, supervisors and the IB Coordinator. - The IB courses are offered weekly on a "block" schedule, so that students normally have 1-2 IB subjects per block and per week.
 The duration of the course varies depending on overlap with the Abitur curriculum in that subject. - The course and assignment deadline schedules are designed to make completion of both the Abitur and the IB courses or Diploma possible.
-This requires that written assignment in particular must be completed on time so that students have the opportunity to give their attention to subsequent assignments in other courses.

-• Parents are informed at the beginning of grade 11 of the various IB requirements and deadlines for submitting work.
-Those parents wishing additional information about their child's IB performance may contact the IB Coordinator at any time at ib@bebe-dresden.de.
+This requires that written assignment in particular must be completed on time so that students have the opportunity to give their attention to subsequent assignments in other courses. - Parents are informed in grade 10 and again at the beginning of grade 11 of the various IB requirements and deadlines for submitting work.
+Those parents wishing additional information about their child's IB performance may contact the IB Coordinator at any time at ib@bebe-dresden.de or request access to the student's Managebac account.